RHIT-CSSE/csse290-ai/ClassMaterials/Week8/README.md

 ## Submission Instructions
 Zip up and submit the following to the Week 8 dropbox:

-* reflection.md - A file containing your answers to the Reflection Questions
+* reflection.md - A Markdown file containing your answers to the Reflection Questions
-* prompt.md - A file containing your prompt
+* prompt.md - A Markdown file containing your prompt
 * result.jsonl - The result you got from the batch request
 * final.json - The updated json after you parsed the jsonl file
 * screenshot.png - A screenshot of the output from the Process the Results step